Khadalicioso/khadalicioso.github.io/README.md

 ## 🚀 About Me

-I'm Miguel Enrique Dasalla, a passionate Full-Stack Developer dedicated to creating exceptional digital experiences.
-With a keen eye for detail and a commitment to clean, efficient code, I transform complex problems into elegant solutions.
+I'm Miguel Enrique Dasalla, a passionate and detail-oriented web developer committed to crafting captivating digital experiences.
+I thrive on staying up-to-date with the latest technologies and frameworks to deliver innovative and user-centric solutions.

 ### 💫 What I Do